-In humans, regular exercise helps keep our joints working well and our muscles strong.
+In humans, a regular exercise routine helps keep our joints working well and our muscles strong.
 We don't always want to exercise, but doctors recommend it because it staves off muscle weakness and has so many other benefits.
-In dogs, exercise works just the same way.
-And exercising a senior dog can help them keep their strength as long as possible, too.
+In dogs, daily exercise works just the same way.
+And exercising a senior dog can help them keep their weight gain down and maintain strength as long as possible, which helps their quality of life in their later years.

 Senior dogs and mobility

 It's natural that as a dog ages their mobility will decline.
-But the American Kennel Club says that exercise is even more important for a senior dog because an active lifestyle will help delay the onset of such age-related issues as arthritis and muscle loss.
-Your senior dog likely won't want to walk as far or as fast as she used to, or catch the ball as many times as she used to, but they still need the exercise.
+But the American Kennel Club says that exercise is even more important for a senior dog because keeping your dog active will help delay the onset of such age-related issues as arthritis and muscle loss.
+Your senior dog likely won't want to walk as far or as fast as she used to, or catch the ball as many times as she used to, but they still need the physical activity.

 Walking a senior dog

 Going on walks is something that just about every dog loves, no matter how old they get.
-Walking is a great low-impact way for a dog to get fresh air, fresh experiences, and get some healthy exercise.
-When walking your senior dog, pay attention to a few things that might not matter so much when your dog is younger.
+A daily walk is a great low-impact way for a dog to get fresh air, fresh experiences, and get some healthy exercise.
+When walking your senior dog, pay attention to a few things that could impact their wellbeing that might not matter so much when your dog is younger.

 The first thing to pay attention to is the temperature.
 If the weather is very hot or very cold, your senior dog could become uncomfortable much sooner than they would when they were young.
 If it is very hot or very cold, consider getting your dog booties to protect his paws from either frostbite or hot surfaces such as sidewalks.

-Slow down, and let your dog walk at her own pace.
+Slow down, and let your best friend walk at her own pace.
 She will likely not be able to keep up the pace of a younger dog.
 When walking outdoors, try to find grass or sand, which is more forgiving for older joints and muscles.

 Length of activity